typst/subsetter/tests/README.md

 font readers and 7 different PDF readers in total.

 ### Subset tests
-We use `fontations`, `ttf-parser` and `freetype` to ensure that the outlines in the new font are the same as in the old font.
+We use `fontations` and `ttf-parser` to ensure that the outlines in the new font are the same as in the old font.
 By checking 3 different implementations, we can assert with relatively high confidence that there are no issues in this regard.
 For each font, we test a selected subset of glyphs (see `data/subsets.tests`), but for each font we also make one subset where all glyphs are included, to make sure that "rewriting the whole font"